dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/redshift-profile.md

       threads: 4
       keepalives_idle: 0 # default 0, indicating the system default
       # search_path: public # optional, not recommended
+      sslmode: [optional, set the sslmode used to connect to the database]
+      sslrootcert: [optional, This parameter specifies the name of a file containing SSL certificate authority (CA) certificate(s).
+If the file exists, the server's certificate will be verified to be signed by one of these authorities.
+The default is ~/.postgresql/root.crt.]
 ```

 </File>